Duality between coalescence times and exit points in last-passage percolation models: Burke's property, level sets, self-duality and scaling of coalescence times

 By Theorem 2.2 in \cite{BaCaSe}, $(U_n)_{n\geq 1}$ is tight and, by \eqref{argvar},

-Therefore, Theorem \ref{thm:scalargmax} will follow as soon as the location of maxima of the limit process is a.s. unique (to have continuity of the $\arg\max$ functional).
-The method of proof developed in \cite{Pi} to show uniqueness of the location of maxima for a two-sided Brownian motion minus a parabola (Theorem 3 \cite{Pi}), and also for a stationary process minus a parabola (Theorem 4 \cite{Pi}), can be used mutatis mutandis to prove the same result in our context as well.
-We leave further details for the reader.
+Therefore, Theorem \ref{thm:scalargmax} will follow as soon as the location of maxima of the limit process is a.s. unique (to have continuity of the $\arg\max$ functional), which is given by Lemma \ref{unique}.

 \end{proof}